What is a Registered Agent in Delaware?

 -

-Does using a Registered Agent service ensure privacy for my Delaware business?
+Does using a Statutory Agent service ensure privacy for my Delaware business?

-Using a Registered Agent service can enhance privacy for business owners, as the Registered Agent's address is listed in public records instead of the business owner’s personal or business address.
+Using a Statutory Agent service can enhance privacy for business owners, as the Statutory Agent's address is listed in public records instead of the business owner’s personal or business address.

 -